 185 Glebe Point Rd, Glebe NSW, 2037

-If you ask someone from the Inner West where’s good to get burgers, beers and cocktails, they’ll likely tell you about Different Drummer, such is its notoriety.
-If you’re not in the mood for a burger (hey, it happens) then the rest of the menu is designed to share, making this New York-style bar (with a funky soundtrack to boot) an ideal spot day or night.
+If you’re looking for one of the best pubs in the Inner West, then check out Different Drummer.
+It’s one of the best pubs in Sydney to grab burgers, beers and cocktails, making it a truly versatile boozer.
+If you’re not in the mood for a burger (hey, it happens) then the rest of the pub food menu is designed to share, making this New York-style bar (with a funky soundtrack to boot) an ideal spot day or night.

 Sydney CBD Pubs